-This page tells you about chiropractic treatment for people with cancer.
+This page tells you about chiropractic care for people with cancer.
 There is information about

-One of the main reasons why people with cancer use chiropractic treatment is to help control pain, headaches and tension.
-There is some scientific evidence to suggest that chiropractic therapy may help to relieve pain, stress, headaches and back pain.
+One of the main reasons people with cancer see a chiropractor is to help control pain, headaches and tension.
+There is some scientific evidence to suggest that chiropractic care may help to relieve headaches and back pain.
 But there is no evidence to suggest that it helps to prevent, treat or cure cancer and chiropractors would not claim to be able to cure cancer.

-Trials have looked at spinal manipulation techniques (including chiropractic treatment) as a treatment for various conditions.
-Research studies have found that chiropractic treatment works well for ongoing lower back pain.
-In 2009 the National Institute for Health and Clinical Excellence (NICE) recommended chiropractic treatment, including spinal manipulation, as a treatment option for people with ongoing lower back pain.
+Trials have looked at spinal manipulation as a treatment for various conditions.
+Research studies have found that chiropractic care works well for ongoing lower back pain.
+In 2009 the National Institute for Health and Care Excellence (NICE) recommended spinal manipulation as given by chiropractors as an effective treatment option for people with ongoing lower back pain.

 A 2010 review of scientific evidence on manual therapies found that spinal manipulation can also help people with